-OK Geometry works in three modes.
-Easy mode is intended for occasional users and for students learning the concept of deductive proof in the geometry context.
-Basic mode is intended for teachers and students who like to study challenging problems in planar geometry.
-Plus mode is intended for enthusiast who want to discover interesting facts in planar geometry, as well as for specialists in the field of triangle geometry.
+OK Geometry operates in three modes.
+The Easy mode is intended for occasional users and for students learning the concept of deductive proof in the geometry context.
+The Basic mode is intended for teachers and students who like to study challenging problems in planar geometry.
+The Plus mode is intended for enthusiasts who want to discover interesting facts in planar geometry, as well as for specialists in the field of triangle geometry.
+Easy and Basic modes are available in English, Czech, German, Italian and Slovenian language.